pyOpenSci/lessons/publish-share-code/cite-code.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 (cite-your-code)=
-# Ways to Add a Citation to Your Code
+# How to Add a Citation to Your Code

 [Sharing](share-your-code) and making your code **citable** supports others **acknowledge your work, build upon it, and give you credit**.
 Citation further supports making workflows open and documenting all parts of the scientific process.